thesofproject/sof-docs/getting_started/setup/setup_ktest_environment.rst

 **********************************

-The target device can be any of the SOF-supported platforms, e.g. Minnowboard, Up^2, Asus T100, Chromebooks)
+The target device can be any of the SOF-supported platforms, e.g. MinnowBoard, Up^2, Asus T100, Chromebooks)

 1. Install OS on target
 -----------------------